 Contributions to 529 plans for the benefit of grandchildren (or other skip individuals)

 In this case, a common strategy is to make gifts to 529-qualified tuition programs known as 529 plans.
 Gifts to 529 plans are considered completed gifts, even if the transferor has the right to change the beneficiary at their discretion.
-A grandparent contributing to a 529 plan for a grandchild's education can accelerate up to 5 years of annual gift exclusions in 1 year (currently, $75,000 for an individual, or $150,000 for a married couple).
-No further gifts can be made to the grandchild or the 529 plan for the next 5 years without gift tax implications, and if the grandparent dies during this period, a portion of the gift is brought back into the grandparent's estate for estate tax calculation purposes.
+A grandparent contributing to a 529 plan for a grandchild's education can accelerate up to 5 years of annual gift exclusions in 1 year (In 2023, $85,000 for an individual, or $170,000 for a married couple).
+No further gifts can be made by the grandparent to the grandchild or to the 529 plan for that grandchild for the next 5 years without gift tax implications, and if the grandparent dies during this period, a portion of the gift is brought back into the grandparent's estate for estate tax calculation purposes.

 Dynasty trusts: multigenerational strategies that don’t exclude the next generation